montanaflynn/ebola-outbreak-data/README.md

 ### Help Needed

-As you can see I'm missing the death counts.
-I would also like to include individual country data as well as other sources but I don't have the time to do it all by myself.
+I would like to include individual country data as well as other sources but I don't have the time to do it by myself.
 If you want to help file an issue or send a pull request and I'll add you as a contributer.